Community Development Block Grant

 Application & Instructions

-The Community Development Block Grant Application (CDBG) and Instructions for Program Year (PY) 45 will be available online on Tuesday, September 11, 2018.
-The application submission deadline is Thursday, October 11, 2018 at 5:00 p.m.
+The Community Development Block Grant Application (CDBG) and Instructions for Program Year (PY) 45 are no longer available online.
+The application submission deadline was Thursday, October 11, 2018 at 5:00 p.m.

 County Housing Fund